-Figure 4.16: Breakdown of Value costs into accelerator systems (left) and technical systems (right) for the $250\,\mathrm{GeV}$ ILC accelerator, assuming that cost reduction measures are successful and a gradient of $35\,\mathrm{MV/m}$ can be reached.
+Figure 4.16: Breakdown of Value costs into accelerator systems (left) and technical systems (right) for the 250 GeV ILC accelerator, assuming that cost reduction measures are successful and a gradient of 35 MV/m can be reached.

-Therefore, conversion of Value between currencies is performed based on Purchasing Power Parities (PPP), which are regularly evaluated and published by the OECD [80, 81], rather than currency exchange rates.
+The Value of acquired goods reflects its worth in the local currency of the purchasing institution.
+Therefore, conversion of Value between currencies is performed based on Purchasing Power Parities (PPP), which are regularly evaluated and published by the OECD [81, 82], rather than currency exchange rates.
 The PPP values reflect local price levels and thus depend on the type of goods and the country, but fluctuate significantly less than currency exchange rates.
 Therefore, conversions from ILCU to other currencies cannot not be made on the basis of exchange rates to the U.S. dollar, but on PPP values.